NikkiBytes/Nilearn_Notes/.ipynb_checkpoints/README-checkpoint.md

-# Notes for getting started with Nilearn: a Python module for fast and easy statistical learning on NeuroImaging data.
+# Notes for getting started with Nilearn
+### Nilearn: a Python module for fast and easy statistical learning on NeuroImaging data.

 http://nilearn.github.io/index.html